 How to Calculate Future Medical Expenses

-Don’t accept quick settlement offers from insurance companies without first discussing your case with an attorney.
-When an insurance company jumps to offer a settlement, it is most likely because they know that the injuries you have sustained as a result of their client’s negligence are worthy of compensation for future medical care.
+When an insurance company jumps to offer a settlement, it may be because they believe the injuries you have sustained due to their client’s negligence are worthy of compensation for future medical care.

 Compensation For Future Medical Bills

-Your age, health, and life expectancy will all be taken into consideration when determining the presumed cost of your future medical care.
-The severity of your disability will also be a factor along with the possible need for around the clock medical care.
-In addition, our lawyers will look into the cost of pain management, including therapies and medications before fixing an amount to your future medical needs.
+Your age, health, and life expectancy will all be considered when determining the presumed cost of your future medical care.
+The severity of your disability will also be a factor, along with the possible need for around-the-clock medical care.
+Pain management, including therapies and medications, must be considered before fixing an amount to your future medical needs.